Surti buffalo

 Sickle shape horn is its characteristic feature.

 Characteristics of the breed

 The Surti buffalo is of medium size and docile temperament.
 The breed has got a fairly broad and long head with a convex shape at the top in between horns.
 Horns are sickle-shaped and flat which grow in a downward & backward direction and then upwards at the tip forming a hook.
 The skin is black or brown.
-Surti breed has got a unique straight back.
+Surti breed has a unique straight back.
 Good specimens have two white collars.